Montessori Curriculum

 Everyday Living (Practical Life)

-Language development in the Montessori classroom begins with rick oral language experiences and naturally progresses to reading and writing.
+Language development in the Montessori classroom begins with rich oral language experiences and naturally progresses to reading and writing.
 Through materials like sandpaper letters and moveable alphabet, children explore phonetics, expand vocabulary and eventually begin composing and reading their own words all at their own pace.

 Language